RumeelHussainbnb/CoreDAODocs/docs/Learn/products/coreBTC/design.md

 ## How coreBTC Works

-coreBTC is an innovative synthetic asset developed within the Core DAO ecosystem that allows Bitcoin to be used seamlessly in decentralized finance (DeFi) applications on the Core Chain.
+coreBTC is an innovative synthetic asset developed within the Core blockchain ecosystem that allows Bitcoin to be used seamlessly in decentralized finance (DeFi) applications on the Core Chain.
 The process begins when a user locks their Bitcoin with a designated custodian known as a **Locker**, who holds the actual Bitcoin and provides a significant amount of collateral to secure the transaction.
 This Bitcoin is then represented on the Core Chain as coreBTC, maintaining a strict **1:1 peg** to ensure value consistency between the locked Bitcoin and the issued coreBTC.

 Relayers play a crucial role in monitoring these Bitcoin transactions and validating them to the Core Chain.
 Once validated, the transaction details are sent to the coreBTC smart contract, which mints an equivalent amount of coreBTC and credits it to the user's wallet.
-This coreBTC can then be used across various DeFi platforms within the Core DAO ecosystem, enabling Bitcoin holders to engage in lending, borrowing, trading, and other financial activities without actually spending or risking their original Bitcoin holdings.
+This coreBTC can then be used across various DeFi platforms within the Core Chain ecosystem, enabling Bitcoin holders to engage in lending, borrowing, trading, and other financial activities without actually spending or risking their original Bitcoin holdings.

 Redemption of coreBTC for the original Bitcoin involves the user initiating a burn process where the coreBTC is destroyed, and the corresponding Bitcoin is unlocked and returned from the Locker to the user’s specified address.
 The entire system is safeguarded by rigorous collateral management and liquidation protocols that ensure Lockers maintain sufficient collateral against the Bitcoin they hold.
 Additionally, slashing mechanisms are in place to penalize any fraudulent activities by Lockers, protecting the integrity and trustworthiness of coreBTC within the Core Chain ecosystem.
 This design not only enhances the liquidity and utility of Bitcoin but also maintains its core properties of decentralization and security.